 Click here to find out what the Chorus will be performing.

 The Scottish Chamber Orchestra Chorus, under the direction of Gregory Batsleer since 2009, has built a reputation as one of Scotland’s most vibrant and versatile choirs.
-Widely regarded as one of the finest orchestral choruses in the UK, it celebrated its 25th Anniversary in 2016.
+Widely regarded as one of the finest orchestral choruses in the UK, it celebrates its 30th anniversary in 2021.

-Members enjoy a unique opportunity to perform with one of the world’s leading chamber orchestras, working with international conductors including Robin Ticciati, Olari Elts, Harry Bicket, Richard Egarr, Phillipe Herreweghe, John Storgårds, Emmanuel Krivine and Peter Dijkstra.
+Members enjoy a unique opportunity to perform with one of the world’s leading chamber orchestras, working with international conductors including Maxim Emelyanychev, Harry Bicket, Richard Egarr, Phillipe Herreweghe, John Storgårds, Emmanuel Krivine, Peter Dijkstra and Sir James MacMillan.

 The Chorus appears regularly with the Orchestra in Scotland’s major cities.
 Recent concerts have covered a wide range of music including MacMillan Seven Last Words from the Cross, Stravinsky Mass, Handel Messiah and Theodora, Haydn Creation and Seasons, Beethoven ‘Choral’ Symphony and Missa Solemnis, Berlioz Béatrice et Bénédict, Brahms Ein deutsches Requiem and a rare performance of Schumann Requiem.